 Format:

-Team members cooperatively solve 12 problems in 30 minutes.
+Team members cooperatively solve 12 problems (short-answer) in 30 minutes.

 Scoring:

-Team Score is calculated as the sum of two components: (A) total points earned from all correct answers in Team Round and (B) the sum of Individual Scores of all team members.
+Team Score is calculated as the sum of two components: (A) the total points earned from Team Round and (B) the sum of Individual Scores of all team members.

 The maximum Team Score is 240 points.
 There is no penalty for incorrect or blank answers.